 |A fixed-rate mortgage can be cheap if you take it out when interest rates are low||If interest rates go down during the fixed-rate period, your payments won't|

 If you're on a budget, knowing what your mortgage repayments are each month is a great help.
 Or if interest rates are low, it can be attractive to lock these in.
-But think about how long you are committing yourself to the deal.
-You are tied in for the term, and ERCs can be expensive if you want to move house or remortgage.
+But when looking at the difference between a fixed and variable mortgage, think about how long you are committing yourself to the deal.
+With a fixed mortgage you are tied in for the term, and ERCs can be expensive if you want to move house or remortgage.
 However, If you are happy to be locked in for the agreed period, then a fixed-rate mortgage may be a good option.

 Most fixed-rate mortgages allow you to pay more than the usual monthly amount up to a specific limit, (often 10% per year), without any penalty.
 Great if you get a windfall, but again, watch out for any penalties if you overpay.